 Posted by Melissa Martin on 5/25/2019 to Gardening Know How

 Growing asparagus is fairly easy, it just takes some time to establish a producing bed.
-You need at least 6 inches of airy soil and 4-foot wide bed for asparagus.
+You need at least 6 inches of airy soil and a 4-foot wide permanent bed for asparagus.
 There are a couple of different options to start with, either 1 or 2-year-old crowns or seeds.
 Asparagus is rich in fiber, vitamin c, b vitamins, calcium, and iron.
 It has so many nutrients, it would be silly not to grow this tasty vegetable!
 Since asparagus is a perennial plant, you only have to plant it once and it comes back year after year!

 Type of Raised Bed

 Asparagus loves the sun but will tolerate some shade.
 You’ll need 6 inches of light soil that warms up quickly to plant in.
 Since asparagus is an early spring vegetable, the soil will need to be put on top of the sprouting head to protect it when it frosts.
 That’s why we recommend the 4’x4’x14” raised bed for this vegetable.
 Asparagus can last 20 years, so you'll need a long lasting bed.
 Weeds can kill an asparagus bed, raised beds are easier to keep weed free, but make sure no weeds blow in.
 During the spring and fall, fertilize by top-dressing with a liquid fertilizer, like a compost tea.
 Side-dressing with a balanced fertilizer is another way to help your bed grow.